vstinner/misc/cpython/pep-core_dev_process.rst

 closely what the contributor does on the bug tracker.

-If the contributor misuses the bug tracker, the mentor (or another core developer) should help the contributor to adjust their behaviour.
+If the contributor misuses the bug tracker, the mentor (or another core developer) should help the contributor to adjust their behavior.
 If the contributor continue to abuse the bug tracker or misbehaves, the permission is removed and the contributor moves back to the previous step.